 How to foster a love of the outdoors

-Go for regular walks or bike rides as a family.
+Go for walks or bike rides as a family.

 Show curiosity and interest in nature.